grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Available in public preview in Grafana Cloud_

-You can now add buttons to your Canvas visualizations.
+You can now add buttons to your canvas visualizations.
 Buttons can be configured to call an API endpoint.
 This pushes Grafana's capabilities to new heights, allowing you to create interactive dashboards that can be used to control external systems.

-To learn more, refer to our [Canvas button element documentation](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/visualizations/canvas/#TODO).
+To learn more, refer to our [Canvas button element documentation](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/visualizations/canvas/#button).

-TODO: Add image / gif / video
+{{< video-embed src="/media/docs/grafana/2023-20-10-Canvas-Button-Element-Enablement-Video.mp4" max-width="750px" caption="Canvas button element demo" >}}

-## Time series visualization now support y-axis zooming
+## ## Zoom in on the y-axis of the time series and candlestick visualizations

 <!-- Nathan Marrs -->
 <!-- OSS, Enterprise -->